Welcome to today's edition of the Rush 24-7 podcast.

 They tried to.

-Uh they want to cut and run from terrorists in Iraq.
+They want to cut and run from terrorists in Iraq.

-And how they're gonna uh how they how they're gonna take back the security issue.
+And we're talking about here how they're going to catch Osama and how they're going to take back the security issue.

-They're invested in us, losing the war.
+They're invested in us losing the war.

-These are the guys that claim they're gonna get the security issue back or take it back, and yet everything, if you watch what they've done, everything they've done is invested or an investment in defeat.
+And yet, everything, if you watch what they've done, everything they've done is invested or an investment in defeat.

 They're trying to give terrorists legal rights.